-17. The Board's Monitoring Officer will hold the Register of Interests and the Register of Gifts and Hospitality.
-With copies being held at the Offices of the Board.
-The Register will be made available at each Meeting of the Board and the Executive Committee to enable members to update information.
+9.8 The Board's Monitoring Officer will hold the Register of Interests and the Register of Gifts and Hospitality.
+The Register will be made available at each Meeting of the Board to enable members to update information.
 It will be formally reviewed each March.